 Penalties & punishment for HS 11366 operating a drug house

-Under HS 11366, opening or maintaining a place for the sale or distribution of controlled substances is what is known as a “wobbler” in California law.7
+Under HS 11366, a maintaining a drug house charge is what is known as a “wobbler” in California law.7

 Misdemeanor penalties under HS 11366